 Finally, the size of the deductible will also affect the price of collision coverage.
 A deductible is the amount of money you will pay for car repairs before your insurance coverage is applied, and it typically ranges from $100 to $1,000.
 If repairs cost more than the deductible, your insurance will pay the difference, up to the policy’s limit.

-Collision Insurance Monthly Premium
+Collision Insurance Premium by Vehicle Value